dreasgrech/AssettoCorsaRealisticTrackday/lib/ac_apps/README.md

   - `integer`
 ## Function ac.getCarBlindSpot(carIndex)
 Return distances to the nearest left and right cars in meters within 20 meters, or `nil` if there are no cars nearby or blind spot detection is not available for this car.
+Meant to be used for things like blind spot warnings on side mirrors, it’s fast but inaccurate and only computes results for the nearest cars.

   Parameters: